 - PhD (or equivalent) applicants must have up to eight years (FTE) of post-doc experience after PhD graduation at the time of the deadline for application.

 - MD (or equivalent) applicants must have up to 12 years (FTE) after graduation at the deadline of the application.
 MD-PhD applicants or equivalent must have up to 8 years (FTE) after graduation of whatever came last at the time of the application deadline.

 - Exception: PhD students with an expected PhD completion by start of the workshop program are eligible to apply

 - Researchers in hematology should have a good working knowledge of computational biology, including proficiency in coding languages, and an interest in the application of cutting-edge computational biology analysis to further elucidate hematology research questions.

-- Applicants must apply to the program with a putative project, the major aim of which is to use computational approaches in further elucidating hematology-related research questions.
-This should be the applicant’s own project, and it will form the substrate to be further developed during the program.
+- Applicants must apply to the program with a putative project and existing set of data, the major aim of which is to use computational approaches in further elucidating hematology-related research questions.
+This dataset might be public or applicants' created data that could be advanced during the workshop.
+The project should be the applicant’s own project, and it will form the substrate to be further developed during the program.

 - Applicant projects do not need to be wet lab based (i.e., they do not have to propose to generate a novel dataset, this may already exist) and can be based on either experimental or clinical data, or both.